Ivy-Chen1999/web_programming_project/README.md

 ● Coach can manage (view,set up, modify and delete) fitness activities, giving guides and instructions on the activity.

-● Coach can see the statistics of traniee's participation and each traniee's completed trainings.
+● Coach can view the statistics of traniee's participation and summary of the courses offered by her/himself.

 ● Coach can give personalized feedback based on the traniee's technique.

-## Current Function & How to Test:
+## Current Functionalities & How to Test:
-please use the following modules in requirements.txt

 ● User Management: Registration / Login / Logout\
   Test:
-  Register as Coach / Trainee by choosing the roles, then login, and click the logout link;
+  Register as Coach / Trainee by choosing the roles, then login automatically, and click the logout link;

 ● Activity Management: Add / Remove course (for coach); Join Activity / Mark Completion (for trainee)
   Test:
   If you are a Coach, you can Add course(name, description, start time) or remove the course created by yourself.\
   If you are a Trainee, you can click the course link and Join the course and marked it as completed.

 ● Activity Details: Course information / Participants; Provide Feedback(for coach) / Add Reviews and See Feedbacks(for trainee)
   Test:
   If you are a Coach, you can provide a feedback for a specific trainee if they enrolled in the activity.
-  If you are a Trainee, you can rate the activity and add reviews, and see feedback from the coach.
+  If you are a Trainee, you can rate the activity and add reviews after joined the activity, and recieve feedback from the coach.

 ● Statistics: Trainee Stats / Coach Stats
   Test: